timothepearce/laravel-time-series-docs/docs/getting-started/what-is-quasar.md

 ## What are the alternatives to Quasar?

 💎 One of the alternatives to this package is [Laravel Event Sourcing](https://github.com/spatie/laravel-event-sourcing) built by [Spatie](https://spatie.be), but keep in mind that it provides a low-level API to implement projections without time-series, you'll have to build them by yourself.

+📊 On the other hand if you are only looking for a tool to convert your data into a chart, then I advise you to look at the [Charts](https://github.com/Chartisan/Charts) package.

 ## How to get started?